 Information must be provided to OEHS to adequately characterize and dispose of the waste, prior to having it picked up.
-This information is provided by the generator to OEHS by using the Pickup Request Form shown in Figure 3.3.3.
-Pickup requests shall be filled out and sent or faxed to OEHS.
-Four to five days should be allowed for pickup.

-OEHS will evaluate the information and if sufficient, will schedule the material for pickup.
-If insufficient, OEHS will request additional information from the generator.
 A pickup will not be made until appropriate information is received.
 Certain wastes will require the generator to certify the presence or absence of constituents and concentrations.
 This certification can be based on the generators knowledge, analytic testing, or other scientific data.
 OEHS will notify generators when additional information or certification is necessary.
 The generator, defined as Laboratory Supervisor, in making the certification, accepts the associated liability and responsibility for possible misrepresentation of the waste.
 Penalties for misrepresentation, a violation of state and federal law, can include fines and/or imprisonment.
 When the generator does not have sufficient knowledge or information to make the certification, the wastes must be analyzed at the Department's (generator's) expense.
-The analysis must performed by a laboratory acceptable to OEHS and be sufficient to provide necessary data for the generator to certify the waste.
-OEHS can provide guidance on appropriate analyses.
+The analysis must performed by a laboratory acceptable to EHS and be sufficient to provide necessary data for the generator to certify the waste.
+EHS can provide guidance on appropriate analyses.
 A comprehensive analysis of an unknown waste can cost well over \$1,000.
 It is therefore in the generator's and Department's best interest to maintain meticulous data concerning the waste and strict control over its composition.

 d.
-Radioactive Materials

-Intentionally left blank for future use.

-e.
 Potentially Infectious Material Waste